Home / Know Your Rights / Louisiana

 Fine Limits

-Louisiana sets no statutory dollar cap on HOA fines.
-Fine authority comes from your declaration and bylaws under the Louisiana Homeowners Association Act.
-As a civil law state, Louisiana courts interpret HOA governing documents under the civil code framework, not common law principles as in other states.
+Louisiana sets no statutory dollar cap on HOA fines under the new Planned Community Act.
+Fine authority comes from your declaration and bylaws.
+As a civil law state, Louisiana courts interpret governing documents under the Civil Code rather than common law — strict textual compliance is paramount.

 📋